Bayesian Inverse Reinforcement Learning for Collective Animal Movement: Guppy Application

 In Figures \ref{fig:guppybases} and \ref{fig:guppyRW}, the diagonal pattern can be attributed to the corners appearing far when plotted in the 2-D plane, but are close together in circular space so they have similar costs-to-go.

 The marginal costs-to-go based on the estimates in Figure \ref{fig:guppyRW} are shown in Figure \ref{fig:guppymarginals}, where the costs-to-go are calculated as the mean across all values of the other state variable and shifted to have a minimum of 0.
 There is evidence of collective alignment as shown in the local misalignment costs-to-go function due to the minimum cost occurring at $0^\circ$ with gradual increase as misalignment increases in absolute value.
 Furthermore, the guppies appear to perceive local misalignments from $-15^\circ$ to $45^\circ$ as equally optimal, which can be contrasted with the sharp dip in cost-to-go for $0^\circ$ local misalignment in the SPP simulation Figure \ref{fig:vicsekcosts}.
 The dip in the target misalignment cost-to-go function corresponds to the grid cells defined by $-55^\circ$ to $-45^\circ$ and $-45^\circ$ to $-35^\circ$, suggesting it is less costly to approach the upper corner with the target $55^\circ$ to $35^\circ$ to the right.
 From inspection of the observed data shown in Figure \ref{fig:guppytrajs}, it appears many of the guppies moved across the tank to the left first, which would require a right turn to decrease the target misalignment.
 A symmetry constraint could be applied to the costs-to-go by considering the absolute target alignment if it were assumed to be equally costly to approach from the right or left.
+Simulations of an example of guppy movement and estimated decision making from the costs-to-go in Figure \ref{fig:guppyRW} can be found at \href{https://github.com/schafert/inverse-irl-guppy}{https://github.com/schafert/inverse-irl-guppy}.